Red on Black

 Snake on ground, I'm not around."

 "Joy Forever" is a phrase my husband thought up using my first and last initials, JF.
 He wanted something nice and at the time he thought of it, we were living in the foothills of the Appalachians, and I guess the beauty of the mountains inspired him.
-This website has examples of crafts that I have made for myself and others, and if you are interested in having something made, I'm sure I can work with you (unless you are really mean).
+This website has examples of crafts that I have made for myself and others, and if you are interested in having something made, I'm sure I can work with you.
+(Unless you are really mean, of course.
+In that case, um, I can't.)

 "Stroke of Genius" happened as a play on words.
 In 2006 I had a stroke, and every day my husband encourages me to use my remaining brain cells to the best of my ability.
 I love to organize, make crafts, and go on adventures (safe ones).
 I will be sharing craft stuff, free and cheap stuff, date stuff, kid and school stuff, pretty much everything else in my life-stuff that I am and do.
 I hope that through my blog posts, you will be encouraged to accept and make the best of challenges God throws at your life.